curly-journey/LearningPython/Python_Problems.md

 And of course, all the problems at https://projecteuler.net/archives

+Another good set of problems is located at https://cs50.harvard.edu/2018/fall/psets/1/
+ - change the /1/ at the end to /2/, /3/ and /4/ for more problem sets.
+They were designed for the C programming language, but Python should work just fine for most of it.
+The problem at /1/ is pretty basic.

 ### Suggestions

 If you have any questions about them, edit this document and add a new line with `    * question.` and I'll answer.